kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/tap.md

    EOF
    ```

-2. In a terminal window, tail the log of the TAP server.
+2. In a terminal window, tail the logs of the TAP server.
    ```sh
    kubectl -n gloo-system logs deployments/sample-tap-server-http -f
    ```